 Buckle

 Each pad in this round-up has a slightly different design that allows it to stay folded and closed for transport.
-The most common closure is comprised of a series of buckles along the side (and sometimes the bottom and top too), which you’ll find on pads like the Organic 4" Thick Big Pad and Black Diamond Mondo.
+The most common closure is a series of buckles along the side (and sometimes the bottom and top too), which you’ll find on pads like the Organic 4" Thick Big Pad and Black Diamond Mondo.
 Keep in mind that some buckles are easier to use than others.
 Asana’s cam straps, for example, are super durable but not as convenient as the hooking buckles on the Mondo.
-Buckle closures are easy to secure for transport but do not provide a particularly safe compartment to carry smaller items.
+Buckle closures are easy to secure for transport, but do not provide a particularly safe compartment to carry smaller items.
 Some of these pads, like Mad Rock’s Mad Pad, have a strip of Velcro at the base to keep items from falling out.

 crash pads (asana closure)